github/docs/content/code-security/dependabot/dependabot-alerts/viewing-and-updating-dependabot-alerts.md

 ## Viewing {% data variables.product.prodname_dependabot_alerts %}

-You can view all open and closed {% data variables.product.prodname_dependabot_alerts %} and corresponding {% data variables.product.prodname_dependabot_security_updates %} in your repository's {% data variables.product.prodname_dependabot_alerts %} tab.
-You can sort and filter {% data variables.product.prodname_dependabot_alerts %} by selecting a filter from the dropdown menu.
+{% data reusables.dependabot.where-to-view-dependabot-alerts %} You can sort and filter {% data variables.product.prodname_dependabot_alerts %} by selecting a filter from the dropdown menu.

 {% ifversion ghec or ghes %}To view summaries of alerts for all or a subset of repositories owned by your organization, use security overview.
 For more information, see "[AUTOTITLE](/code-security/security-overview/about-security-overview#about-security-overview-for-organizations)."{% endif %}